Neural network expansion of Euclidean path integrals and its application to interacting scalar fields: Conclusions

 The generality of the RBF model makes it possible to estimate not just real but imaginary functional forms as well, in which case the path integral could be cast into a sum of generalized quadratic path integrals having real and imaginary parts.
-This representation could overcome the difficulties that arise in finite density calculations using Monte Carlo techniques, therefore, it could prove useful in describing finite density systems, where the Euclidean action consists of imaginary parts as well.
-In future works we aim to study such systems, e.g., in a non-Abelian gauge theory setting like quantum chromodynamics, where some other extensions would also be needed, e.g., including fermionic fields, taking care of gauge symmetries, etc.
+This representation could overcome the difficulties that arise e.g. in finite density calculations using Monte Carlo techniques.
 The main advantage of the method at this stage is its speed and capability to study the nonperturbative aspects of interacting field theories.
-With some straightforward extensions, there is a possibility that in the future it could also be able to describe non-abelian gauge theories at finite densities, which is a necessary step in, e.g., describing the phase structure or vacuum properties of quantum chromodynamics and the strongly interacting matter.
+With some straightforward extensions, there is a possibility that in the future it could also be able to describe non-Abelian gauge theories at finite densities, which is a necessary step in, e.g., describing the phase structure or vacuum properties of quantum chromodynamics and the strongly interacting matter.